Goutham-Ravula/customer-segmentation/README.md

 ## Dataset

-The primary dataset comprises eight key columns:
+This dataset comprises eight variables, each representing distinct aspects of the transactions:

-InvoiceNo: An integral, six-digit nominal code uniquely assigned to each transaction.
-Transactions beginning with the letter 'c' denote cancellations.
+1. **InvoiceNo**: An integral, six-digit nominal code uniquely assigned to each transaction.
-StockCode: A five-digit integral nominal code uniquely assigned to each distinct product.
+2. **StockCode**: A five-digit integral nominal code uniquely assigned to each distinct product.
-Description: Nominal field indicating the name of the product.
+3. **Description**: Nominal field indicating the name of the product.
-Quantity: Numeric field denoting the quantity of each product per transaction.
+4. **Quantity**: Numeric field denoting the quantity of each product per transaction.
-InvoiceDate: Numeric field representing the date and time of each transaction generation.
+5. **InvoiceDate**: Numeric field representing the date and time of each transaction generation.
-UnitPrice: Numeric field indicating the unit price of the product in sterling.
+6. **UnitPrice**: Numeric field indicating the unit price of the product in sterling.
-CustomerID: Nominal, five-digit integral code uniquely assigned to each customer.
+7. **CustomerID**: Nominal, five-digit integral code uniquely assigned to each customer.
-Country: Nominal field specifying the name of the country where each customer resides.
+8. **Country**: Nominal field specifying the name of the country where each customer resides

 ## Project Objectives